resolritter/sscripts/README.md

 # Index

 - differ: a tool for diffing files on Git
-- ocr_firefox: capture the text from the browser without having to type it
+- ocr_firefox: capture a block of text from Firefox without using the mouse
+- youtube-playlist-tracker: backup a Youtube playlist's metadata to a JSON file